DianneGaultDesign/Learning-JS/README.md

 # MA_js
 Materials from Makers Academy weeks 5 & 7 (Javascript weeks).
-I've cloned the relevant files and sub-repos into this project, but that might mean some links are broken.
+I've cloned the relevant files into this project, but that might mean some links are broken.
 Especially the "pill" links.
 So whenever you see the 💊 next to a link, you can find the relevant file in the "pills" folder of this repo.

+## A quick intro to how this "learning path" works
+Basically, every week has an overarching topic and set of goals.
+During the week, we pair programmed over the "afternoons" challenges.
+In the mornings, we did a standup and then skills workshops or practicals.
+So, my suggestion would be to start by going through the "afternoons" challenges.
+That's the main bit of learning really.
+And then mix in the practicals and skills workshops as desired.

+It's a different sort of learning in general I guess.
+Very learn by doing.
+Each challenge just tells you what you should aim to achieve and then provides links to relevant guidance.
+The goal is to try and do it without looking at walkthroughs.
+Though of course, if you get stuck on smth for more than 20 min, just look at the walkthrough, it's there to help.

 ## Week 5 - Intro to JS